Inspired to explore

 This two-step application process may occur at different times for different people.
 For example, some people complete the application process when they start working with a teacher and before attending their first ongoing group retreat, while other people complete the application process after attending a couple of retreats and when they start individual sessions with a teacher.

-A new ongoing retreat group is opening in 2021
+Our new ongoing retreat group (DAA8) is open and welcoming students

-Do you want to join our new ongoing retreat group?
+Would you like to join our new ongoing retreat group?

-To find out more information, register your interest and commence the initial application process, contact Rosanna – our Manager, and she will support you through the process.
+To find out more, register your interest or apply to join the group contact Alicia – our Manager, and she will support you through the process.